BS F-Zero Grand Prix 2

 Release Date: 1997 (Japan exclusive)

 I’d honestly have to say that the biggest letdown BS F-Zero Grand Prix 2 presents is a lack of new music tracks.
 Whilst the SoundLink version made use of the arranged soundtrack, this version of the game has unfortunately been lost to time, considering St.GIGA suspended Satellaview broadcasts in 2000.
 Recordings still exist of the game in its pure format, but regrettably it is unplayable today.
-The non-SoundLink version, which is now usable through emulation, simply re-uses the music tracks from the first game, even on the new courses; these songs are great, but perhaps my desire for more F-Zero music has got the better of me in this aspect; my appetite for more tunes will forever go un-sated!
+The non-SoundLink version, which is now usable through emulation, simply re-uses the music tracks from the first game, even on the new courses; these songs are iconic, of course, but perhaps my desire for more F-Zero music has got the better of me in this aspect; my appetite for more tunes in that distinct SNES style will forever go un-sated, it seems!

 BS F-Zero Grand Prix 2 reminds me why I hold some contempt towards Nintendo’s Virtual Console service; the retro game program offers the ideal opportunity to re-release unplayable games such as Satellaview titles in their truly intended form, preserving them for all to play.
 However, this doesn’t appear to be on the agenda any time soon, meaning this is yet another title that, without the use of emulation, could simply be lost to time – a real waste, if you ask me.